ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 ### I²C Address Configuration

 By default, the TFRPM01 sensor is manufactured with a 0x50 I²C address.
 This address is possible to change to 0x51 by altering the JP1 solder junction.
-The junction connection to GND needs to be cut by knife and then soldered to the opposite side Vcc.
+The junction connection to GND needs to be cut by a knife and then soldered to the opposite side of Vcc.

-The default configuration of the junction corresponds to the following picture, where the center pin is connected to GND by copper trace.
+The default configuration of the junction corresponds to the following picture, where the center pin is connected to GND by a copper trace.

 ![The default 0x50 address setup](/avionics/TFRPM01/JP1_address_0x50_config.png)